 The Elder Care Program, a part of CARE Services, offers confidential, free assistance for faculty and staff who are caring for or concerned about an elder or dependent adult.

-The Center maintains an extensive website that includes: a listing of current semester’s courses on aging offered at UCB; database of the Center’s Aging Library; electronic library with links to either full text or pdf reports on various topics on aging; resources on aging at the schools of Public Health, Social Welfare, and Optometry; links to other websites on aging.
+The Center maintains an extensive website that includes: a listing of current semester’s courses on aging offered at UCB; database of the Center’s Aging Library; electronic library with links to either full text or PDF reports on various topics on aging; resources on aging at the schools of Public Health, Social Welfare, and Optometry; links to other websites on aging.
 The center also publishes a bi-weekly email newsletter.

 Berkeley offers an impressive range of high-quality recreational and summer programs and camps for children and teens.